VMFS Recovery™

 Conclusion

-Conclusively, this article explains how to perform data recovery on virtual hard disk drives (VHDs).
-The process is all about installing a powerful data recovery solution and launching a Full Recovery on the physical drive where the VHD is stored.
+Conclusively, this article explains how to perform data recovery on Virtual Disks (VHDs).
+The process is all about installing a powerful data recovery solution or virtual data recovery services, and launching a Full Recovery on the physical drive where the VHD is stored.

 FAQ